OpeOpeDev/sequence-analyzer/README.md

 ### 3. Testing with Large Files

-- **Problem**: It is needed to ensure the program works well with large files.
+- **Problem**: It is important to ensure the program works well with large files.

 - **Solution**: Created `file_generator_cli.rb` to generate large test files by combining text.
 This helps test performance.
 Additionally, processing files in chunks instead of loading everything at once could improve memory management and speed.